FestaMazreku/YourMellonTask/README.md

 # YourMellonTask
-I completed this task for the company - Your Mellon using only HTML, CSS, JavaScript & Bootstrap.
+I completed this task for Your Mellon company using only HTML, CSS, JavaScript & Bootstrap.